 A coffee shop is not the usual place you would expect to meet a police officer, but as an LDO we often meet the participants out in the field in places where they feel most comfortable.
 There is a good balance between being out on the road and being in the office.
 It brings great variety.
 There is also diversity in the roles we undertake.
 I can coach, mentor, teach, monitor well-being, project manage, assess and innovate all in the space of one week. “

-Part of the Police Now vision is to reduce crime and increase the public’s confidence in policing.
+Part of the Police Now’s mission is to transform communities by recruiting, developing, and inspiring leaders in policing.
 I think our participants can do a fantastic job working on these aspects independently.
 The third part of Police Now’s vision is to transform communities.
 I believe this is where the role of LDO is so important.
 We are perfectly placed to stretch and challenge our participants to develop themselves as young professionals who make a tremendous impact in their communities.
 During my time as an LDO with Police Now, I hope to develop myself as a well-rounded professional who can coach and develop people effectively, and by doing so, make my contribution to the great work Police Now are doing around the country.

 If you are interested in the Leadership Development Officer role, Apply Now.